dr-harmon/assignment-3-movie-database/README.md

 ## Hint: CSV Reading

-For the `load` function, you should use the provided `CSVReader` class in `csv.h` and the `MOVIEDB_PATH` string variable that is injected into all build targets.
+For the `load` function, you should use the provided `CSVReader` class in `csv.h`.
 Although the sample data in `HollywoodMovies.csv` has many fields, the database only needs two: title and year.
 Here is an example:

-    io::CSVReader<2> in(MOVIEDB_PATH);
+    io::CSVReader<2> in(filename);
     in.read_header(io::ignore_extra_column, "Title", "Year");
     string title;
     int year;
     while (in.read_row(title, year)) {
         // ...
     }

+For testing purposes, the `MOVIEDB_PATH` string variable holds the file path to `HollywoodMovies.csv`.
+See the unit tests for an example of how it can be used.

 ## Hint: Code Reuse